raspy135/Qun-synthesizer/README.md

 ## Supported MIDI Control numbers

-The synth is initially designed as a sound module without any user interface.
-All tone-related parameters can be controlled by MIDI CC signal.
+The QUN synth was initially designed as a sound module without any user interface, because of this, all tone-related parameters can be controlled by MIDI CC signal.

 A set of MIDI CC signal can be used as preset save data.
 Press "Rec" button to dump MIDI CC messages.
 If the synth enters an undesirable state, you can use LyraT's "Mode" button (next to Rec button) to toggle MIDI receiving status.
 This can be used as a "Panic" button.